tomohisa/dcb-events.github.io/docs/index.md

 In many contexts, it is impossible to update two aggregates with a single transaction; for this reason, such requirements are usually solved with a [Saga](glossary.md#saga) that coordinates the process:

-1. Subscribe the student by publishing an event to the Event Stream of the student
+1. Mark the student to be subscribed by publishing an event to the Event Stream of the student
-2. Potentially in parallel, book the seat in the course by publishing an event to the Event Stream of the affected course
+2. Potentially in parallel, mark the course by publishing an event to the Event Stream of the affected course
 3. If one of the two previous operations fails due to constraint violations (e.g. because another student was subscribed to the same course in the meantime), append some compensating event

 ![Traditional](assets/img/example_traditional.png)